fhollenbach/Polisci209_2018/pages/syllabus.md

-I have decided that for the first time, laptops will not be allowed in class unless specifically announced.
+I have decided that for the first time, laptops will not be allowed in class unless we are working in R together.
 Laptops have been shown to be a distraction not only to the students using them but also fellow class mates.
 [A recent study has found that not having laptops in class can have a similar effect as hiring a SAT tutor](https://www.washingtonpost.com/news/wonk/wp/2016/05/16/why-smart-kids-shouldnt-use-laptops-in-class/?utm_term=.5dd2e4949441)